-Benefit from more than 20 years experience in catalyst development for reforming, CO-clean-up and catalytic combustion.
+Benefit from 18 years' experience in reforming catalyst development for reforming, CO-clean-up and combustion.
 Our excessive experience in diesel reforming and related catalyst development [1] proved that steam reforming is not suited for conversion of diesel fuels.
 Rather autothermal reforming has to be applied.

-Autothermal diesel reforming is operated in the temperature range between 750 - 800 °C thermally self-sustaining through addition of steam and air to the diesel feed.

-- Therefore related catalysts are not sensitive to air exposure. - Thermodynamic equilibrium dictates the generation of significant amounts of carbon monoxide in the reformer. - IMM has self-developed, highly active and robust watergas shift catalyst technology available for the first stage of carbon monoxide removal [2]. - IMM has self-developed, highly active and robust preferential oxidation catalyst technology available for the second stage of carbon monoxide removal (fine clean-up down to below 10 ppm carbon monoxide).
+- Autothermal diesel reforming is operated in the temperature range between 750-800 °C thermally self-sustaining through addition of steam and air to the diesel feed. - Therefore related catalysts are not sensitive to air exposure. - Thermodynamic equilibrium dictates the generation of significant amounts of carbon monoxide in the reformer. - IMM has self-developed, highly active and robust water-gas shift catalyst technology available for the first stage of carbon monoxide removal [2]. - IMM has self-developed, highly active and robust preferential oxidation catalyst technology available for the second stage of carbon monoxide removal (fine clean-up down to below 10 ppm carbon monoxide).

 The stability and robustness of our catalyst technology has been proven in the lab by excessive long term testing (see figure) and in practical operation in reactors of up to 20 kW scale.

-IMM compact autothermal diesel reformer reactor technology - tailor-made for the reaction
+IMM compact autothermal diesel reformer reactor technology - tailormade for the reaction

-Benefit from more than 20 years experience in development of reformers for a large variety of fuels (also methanol, ethanol and many others).
+Benefit from 20 years' experience in development or reformers for a large variety of fuels (also methanol, ethanol and many others).